Under each section heading our recommendations are in order of

 equivalence')

-(not technically a translation but a rephrasing of the text, use with
+is not technically a translation but a rephrasing of the text,

 Study Bibles